-Connected Communities is a multi-million pound research programme designed to help us understand the changing nature of communities in their historical and cultural contexts and the role of communities in sustaining and enhancing our quality of life.
+Connected Communities was a multi-million pound research programme designed to help us understand the changing nature of communities in their historical and cultural contexts and the role of communities in sustaining and enhancing our quality of life.
 It ran from 2009 to 2019.
 This is now an archive website for the programme and all its projects.

-The programme addresses a number of core themes including: health and wellbeing; creative and digital communities; civil society and social innovation; environment and sustainability: heritage; diversity and dissent; participatory arts.
+The programme addressed a number of core themes including: health and wellbeing; creative and digital communities; civil society and social innovation; environment and sustainability: heritage; diversity and dissent; participatory arts.

-It aims to achieve: new insights into community and new ways of researching community that put arts and humanities at the heart of research and connect academic and community expertise.
+It aimed to achieve: new insights into community and new ways of researching community that put arts and humanities at the heart of research and connect academic and community expertise.

-It is an ambitious programme: over 280 awards have so far been made, working with 400 community partners and organisations.
+It was an ambitious programme: over 300 awards have so far been made, working with 700 community partners and organisations.
 All of the projects can be viewed on our Map and further details can be found through the Project pages of this website where you will find clusters of projects centred around the core themes of the programme.

 A map of the programme is available here